LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 RAJA form, they can be run using different programming model back-ends by changing execution policy template arguments.
 Index space traversal and loop transformations can also be applied by changing iteration space objects and execution policy details.
-For information on RAJA execution policies and iteration space constructs, see :ref:`policies-label` and :ref:`index-label`, respectively.
-For information about complex kernels and loop transformations, please see :ref:`complex_intro-label`.

 .. note:: * All **forall** and **kernel** methods are in the namespace ``RAJA``.
           * Each ``RAJA::forall`` traversal method is templated on an *execution policy*.
           * Each ``RAJA::kernel`` method requires a statement with an *execution policy* type for each level in a loop nest.

+For more information on RAJA execution policies and iteration space constructs, see :ref:`policies-label` and :ref:`index-label`, respectively.
+For information about complex kernels and loop transformations, please see :ref:`complex_intro-label`.

 -------------------------
 Simple (Non-nested) Loops